krlawrence/graph/README.md

 **LATEST NEWS:**

+- [Jul-31-2021] Updated versions of the sample data and corresponding demo apps have been uploaded.
 - [Jul-10-2021] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 - [Jun-28-2020] I have started creating a series of [issues](https://github.com/krlawrence/graph/issues) to capture changes and updates I hope to make soon.
 The issues contain some interesting examples of both new Gremlin features and some additional queries, some of which are quite advanced, that I intend to add to the manuscript as time allows.
 The issues have been sorted into a Kanban board which can be found in the Projects area.
-- [Feb-01-2020] Updated versions of the sample data and corresponding demo apps have been uploaded.
 - [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.